SHELBY

 Visualizing Denver's increasing park traffic

-For Columbia's Data Studio seminar, I analyzed both Google's COVID-19 Mobility data and its search trends data to show that Denver residents were searching for and using their parks more than in 2020.
+For Columbia's Data Studio seminar, I analyzed Google's COVID-19 Mobility data and its search trends data to illustrate how Denver residents were searching out and utilizing local parks more than in 2020.

 Check out the charts →